dyutitmohanty/FashionProductClassification/README.md

 - `checkpoint_path = "/kaggle/working/checkpt_model.pth"`
   `checkpoint_load_path = "/kaggle/working/checkpt_model.pth"`
   Update these 2 paths with the location of the checkpoint file on your device.
-The checkpoint file can be downloaded from: https://www.kaggle.com/models/dyutitmohanty/fashionproductclassifier_checkpointfile

 - `prediction_imgs_folder = '/kaggle/input/pred-imgs-amazon/prediction_imgs'`
   Update this path to location of the folder containing the images you want to perform inference on.